 Taking note of what worked will help you plan for next season.
-If your Bleeding Hearts grew and bloomed profusely the first year, try adding several other varieties.
+For example, if your Bleeding Hearts grew and bloomed profusely the first year, try adding several other varieties.
 If you really enjoyed the colorful Dahlia blooms in your front garden bed, make a note to add more to the garden this spring.

-Keeping track of what didn’t grow so well will help you learn more about your garden.
-It’s all about trial and error in the garden; did your Peony grow, but no bloom?
+It's also important to keep track of what didn’t grow so well.
+This will help you learn more about your garden.
+It’s all about trial and error in the garden.
+For example, did your Peony grow, but no bloom?
 This might mean it was planted too deep and can be dug up and re-planted in the early spring.
-Maybe your Caladium bulbs were stolen from their pots and enjoyed as a snack for the neighborhood squirrels – these are all things that are helpful to keep track of in your garden journal so you don’t have the same problem next season.
+Maybe your Caladium bulbs were stolen from their pots and enjoyed as a snack for the neighborhood squirrels?
+These are all things that are helpful to keep track of in your garden journal so you don’t have the same problem next season.

 Along with your notes about plants, it’s also really helpful to draw diagrams of your garden.
-Once everything dies back, it is difficult to remember exactly what is planted where.
+Once everything dies back, it can be difficult to remember exactly what is planted where.
 If you draw a map of your garden, you will remember exactly where your Astilbe lives and just how many Daffodils you planted.
-This is also a great tool for planning your spring garden; you’ll know where there are open areas to plant!
+This is also a great tool for planning your spring garden, since you’ll know where there are open areas to plant!

 The garden possibilities are endless and once you’ve taken stock of what went well last year and what didn’t, it will be easier for you to choose varieties that have a better chance of thriving in your garden.
 And what better way to spend the winter months than dreaming, scheming and longing for spring?